Ask a Prepper

 What made him uneasy was the storm within the system.
 He understood that the Stafford Act, Executive Orders like HSPD-20, and plans like Rex 84 gave FEMA the power to take over essential functions, control movement, and even confiscate supplies.
 Any disaster could become a test run for mass relocation and martial law, not just disaster relief.

-Also, he said that instead of looking for FEMA shelters, we should do THIS one essential thing:
+Also, he said that instead of looking for FEMA shelters, he’d rather do something like THIS:

 Bunker FEMA how to